UPDATE: SACRED MUSIC COLLOQUIUM 2020 CANCELLED DUE TO PANDEMIC

 Companion (Adult): Those registering as companions are welcome to accompany a full Colloquium registrant to all activities except breakouts and choir rehearsals.
 A separate registration form and release form must be filled out for each companion including payment for any additional activities and must include the name of the Full Convention Registrant.
 Companion registration is not available online; it must be done using the downloadable registration form.

-Check-in location is: Upper Lobby of Sonesta Hotel, Philadelphia.
+Check-in location is: Lobby of Doubletree Hotel Tampa Airport – Westshore.

-Our opening banquet on Monday, July 1st, will be in the Wyeth Ballroom at the Sonesta Hotel.
+Our opening banquet on Monday, June 22nd, will be in the Ballroom at the Doubletree Hotel Tampa Airport – Westshore.
 This banquet is included in the tuition for all Colloquium participants, as well as Companion registrants.
 Extra tickets for this banquet may be purchased upon request.
-The cost for the opening banquet is $55/person.
+The cost for the opening banquet is $65/person.
+Extra tickets for evening meals for Wednesday and Friday may also be purchased for guests.
+The cost for the Wednesday Pizza and Salad dinner (no special dietary requests can be accommodated) will be $12/person; the cost for the Friday catered dinner will be $25/person.

 *The banquet is not included for those registering for day rate passes.
 If you are purchasing day passes for your attendance and want to attend this banquet, please also purchase a banquet ticket.

-Our final closing lunch at the Chancery is not included in the registration fee.
+Our final closing lunch at the High School Cafeteriais not included in the registration fee.
 Please add it to your registration if you are able to join us for that final meal together.
-The closing lunch will be held at the Chancery Auditorium following the final Mass at the Cathedral Basilica of Saints Peter and Paul on Saturday, July 6th and will include closing remarks by Dr. William Mahrt.
-The cost for this lunch is $30/person.
+The closing lunch will be held at the Cafeteria following the final Mass at the Jesuit High School Chapel on Saturday, June 27th and will include closing remarks by Dr. William Mahrt.
+The cost for this lunch is $35/person.

 Please note that all participants are expected to adhere to our CMAA Code of Conduct.